MoserMichael/gittools/README.md

 ---

+Script [whenwasthischanged.py](https://raw.githubusercontent.com/MoserMichael/gittools/main/whenwasthischanged.py) - breakdown per months: how many commits were made per month by who?

+---

 Script [whochangedthisrepolast.sh](https://raw.githubusercontent.com/MoserMichael/gittools/main/whochangedthisrepolast.sh) - for each files in current git repo - show who made the last revision.
 Show a summary of how many files were modified last per user

----

-Script [whenwasthischanged.py](https://raw.githubusercontent.com/MoserMichael/gittools/main/whenwasthischanged.py) - breakdown per months: how many commits were made per month by who?
+[whochangedthisrepolast.sh](https://raw.githubusercontent.com/MoserMichael/gittools/main/whochangedthisrepofirst.sh) - some thing, just shows who made the first commit for each file that is currently in the repo

 ---